 “This, then, is how you should pray: “‘Our Father in heaven, hallowed be your name.”

-So many people pray with the intent of showing off and showing people how religious they are, so Jesus taught us in Matthew 6:9 the sincere way to pray to connect to God honestly.
+So many people pray to show off and demonstrate their religiousness, but Jesus taught us in Matthew 6:9 the sincere way to pray and connect to God honestly.

 Matthew 7:13